apache/druid/docs/tutorials/tutorial-jupyter-index.md

   ./it.sh up <category>
   ```

-  Where `DRUID_DEV` points to your Druid source code repo, and `<catagory>` is one
-  of the available integration test categories.
-See the integration test `README.md`
+  Replace `<catagory>` with one of the available integration test categories.
+See the integration
-  for details.
+  test `README.md` for details.

 ## Simple Druid API